BY RAVEN JOY SHONEL, Staff Writer

 “My black women, we will catch up to the black men,” he exclaimed.
 “We know that women have played significant roles and contributed to the improvement of this community, so we will continue to find ways and honor those contributions.”

-Kriseman said even if a highway was not being named after her, he thinks it’s fair to say that she certainly built her own road, “a road that had it’s on twists and potholes before it straighten out.”
+Kriseman said that even if a highway was not being named after her, he thinks it’s fair to say that she certainly built her own road, “a road that had its own twists and potholes before it straighten out.”